 However, here’s what I know:

-Genres of fiction abound.
-It’s a complex space.
-But one that is evolving into a space of rightly directed answerability, not to the powers of meta-narratives and the old lords of colonialism, but to us, the observing reader seeking to understand our place in the state of affairs.
-Academics/intellectuals usually hanker to interrogate fiction writers, especially when said writer climbs onto the spot-lit podium, dressed in some indigenous garb, with a well-known bent for historical fiction — among other thematic polishes or narrative formats of fiction, (for example with the likes of Allende, Diaz, Adichie, Walcott, etc.) Because, well, oppositional dissent fascinates.
+Genres of fiction abound, as are the tellers of these unique stories.
+It makes for a complex cosmos, that is evolving into a space of rightly directed answerability, not to the powers of meta-narratives and the old lords of colonialism, but to us, the observing reader seeking to understand our place in the state of affairs.
+Academics/intellectuals usually hanker to aggressively interrogate fiction writers marooned in their spot-lit podium.
+They come dressed in their scholastic sanctimoniousness, and as if by a rite of passage, you must prove yourself to them.
+If academics like your work, you are golden, especially if as a writer you come with a well-known bent for historical fiction — among other thematic polishes or counterculture formats of fiction, (for example with the likes of Allende, Diaz, Adichie, Walcott, etc.) Because, well, oppositional dissent fascinates.
 Academics come to such gatherings with genre expectations, near-salivating.